Trump administration takes control of Washington’s Union Station train hub

 Previously, Amtrak had run the building, which is one of the busiest train stations in the country as well as a shopping centre and transfer point for buses, streetcars and metro lines.

-But Duffy emphasised that the Department of Transportation (DOT) owned the building, and he argued that the Trump administration could therefore exert its rights over the station’s management.
+Duffy emphasised that the US Department of Transportation (DOT) owned the building, and he argued that the Trump administration, therefore, could exert its rights over the station’s management.

 “Today, we’re announcing that we’re going to take Union Station back under DOT control,” Duffy said.

-“Not a power play.
+“Not a powerplay.
 We’ve always had it, but we think that we can manage the property better, bring in more tenants, bring in more revenue, and that revenue is going to allow us to make investments in this beautiful building.”

 Exerting influence over Washington, DC